GPUOpen-LibrariesAndSDKs/RadeonProRenderBlenderAddon/README-OSX.md

 ### Prerequisites:

-- The High Sierra OS 10.13.3 or later is required
+- The Mojave OS 10.14 or later is required.
+To use RPR2, 10.15 is required.
     - We only use the Metal code path for this addon and this is the reason for this requirement
 - Install Xcode
     - SDKROOT should be set in your .profile: